revarbat/stl_normalize/README.md

 There are also problems with some programs outputting STL files that are not properly formed and manifold.

 The stl\_normalize.py script is designed to be run from a Makefile or other build script, to normalize STL files, and verify whether the files are properly manifold.
 With the validation, you can force a build script to fail on a bad STL, and force the developer to tweak the model to fix the issue.
-This script can (with the help of OpenSCAD) actually visually show you where the manifold problems are.
+This script can actually visually show you where the manifold problems are.

 This script does the following to normalize STL files:
 * Reorders the triangle faces in a consistent physical ordering.